entity12208/GD-Level-Generator/README.md

 Once done, use GDShare to import the `level.gdr` file into GD as a level.
 ### List of AIs
-Might as well list some AIs that could do this well.
+Here are some popular AIs that are able to do this:
 - [ChatGPT](https://chatgpt.com)
 - [Gemini](https://gemini.google.com)
 - [Bing AI](https://bing.com/chat)
 - [Claude AI](https://claude.ai)

-Have fun wrecking GD...

 ---